GiovanniSalmeri/yellow-math/README.md

 ## Settings

-The following setting can be configured in file `system/extensions/yellow-system.ini`:
+The following settings can be configured in file `system/extensions/yellow-system.ini`:

 `MathDecimal` (default = `.`) = decimal separator
 `MathPlainCode` (default = `none`) = parse as mathematical expression also inline code enclosed in `` ` ``; possible values `asciimath`, `tex`